jrosener9/Practical-HW1/README.md

 ## Overview:

 In this portion of the assignment, you will create your own Ethereum account and wallet.
-You will also learn to interact with a smart contract deployed on Ethereum’s Georli test network.
+You will also learn to interact with a smart contract deployed on Ethereum’s Goerli test network.
 When you’ve completed the assignment, you’ll get a CIS233 Course Enrollment NFT!
 You will learn..

 1. The basics of ethereum accounts and wallets
 2. How to get test ETH from a faucet